neherlab/pangraph/docs/docs/pypangraph/t04-core-synteny.md

 ![MSUs](../assets/pp_t4_MSUs.png)

 We observe that, while most genomes have a conserved order of MSUs, three genomes present variations.
-These consist of inversions or transloacations of a set of core blocks.
+These consist of inversions or translocations of a set of core blocks.

 Similarly to what done for plasmids, we can visualize these units on Bandage.
 We can export the graph in GFA format, only keeping core blocks, with: